Spy Kids 3-D: Game Over: Sequel

-After the release of the film, there were plans of an animated, straight-to-DVD sequel, but it never went past pre-production and was simply an idea.
+After the release of the film, there were plans of an sequel for a Late 2004 release, with Josh Hartnett eyed as the main villain, but it never went into pre-production and was simply an idea.

 The film was eventually followed up in 2011 by a fourth film in the series, Spy Kids: All the Time in the World.